VALiiiANT/Customer-Churn-Predictor-and-Analysis/README.md

 #  Customer Churn Predictor
-## An Elaborative Rule-Based Approach for Customer Churn Prediction

 This project is a sophisticated customer churn prediction project that employs an in-depth, rule-based approach to anticipate and mitigate customer attrition in the telecommunications industry.
 ## Description